Things to Do in Edmonton Last updated: April 10th, 2023

 Known as the “Gateway to the North”, Alberta’s capital city is the farthest north of Canada’s major cities and is home to a variety of things to do and places to see.
-Stretched along the banks of the North Saskatchewan River, it’s a city that can be visited year-round, depending on what you’re looking for.
+Stretched along the banks of the North Saskatchewan River, Edmonton is a city that can be visited year-round, depending on what you’re looking for.
 Due to its location, Edmonton’s winters can be some of the coldest and darkest in Canada, and yet, it can be a great time to visit if you’re looking to experience frozen castles, ice hockey, or perhaps the Northern Lights.
 The summers, in contrast, can be quite hot with the sun staying up until close to midnight.
-This is a great time to enjoy the outdoors, as well as an incredible array of festivals.
+This is a great time to enjoy the outdoors, as well as an incredible array of festivals and events.

 So whether you’re looking for some of Canada’s best festivals, a beautiful river valley, a delicious culinary scene, or North America’s largest mall, Edmonton is a great place to visit.
 In this guide, we’ll show you what to do, how to get there, how to get around, and more.

 - West Edmonton Mall

 - Alberta Legislature Building

 - Heritage Festival

 - Take a Segway Tour